KonaTeam/kona-api/sections/risks.md

 The custom_value that is the score.
 A mitigation score should follow if mitigation is provided following he same pattern

+An optional initial_comment may be sent for create.

 Example providing risk and score for a matrix that defines a schedule and then cost impacts:
 ```
 "new_poll_results": [